 The Call for Speakers for BBC 2020 is now open!
 You are welcome to make a submission until February 28, 2020 for Tutorials and March 6, 2020 for conference sessions.
 Building Business Capability 2020, scheduled for October 19-23, 2020 takes place at The Caesars Forum, Las Vegas.
 BBC is the official conference of the IIBA®.

 Do you or any of your team have a formal presentation to contribute to this event?

 All selected speakers will be entitled to attend the conference free of charge.
 (Limit: 2 speakers for each presentation)

 We are accepting submissions for conference sessions and half-day workshops.
-The 2019 conference theme is “Unleashing Creativity” and all submissions should tie into our theme.
+The 2020 conference theme is “Igniting Business Agility” and all submissions should tie into our theme.
 We are particularly interested in case studies—especially ones that have proven ROI.

 - Roger Burlton, Founder, Process Renewal Group

 - Jared Gorai, CBAP, Director, Regions & Chapters, IIBA

 - Gladys Lam, Co-Founder & Principal, Business Rule Solutions, LLC

 - Ronald G. Ross, Co-Founder & Principal, Business Rule Solutions, LLC

 The Program Council places higher value on presentations that provide: